varnish/api-gateway-benchmarks/README.md

 This repository contains configuration that makes it easy for everyone to reproduce performance comparisons of different HTTP based API gateway/manager products.
 The configuration and tests are open source, and contributions are encouraged.

 To simplify the tests suite, three roles are defined: *consumer*, *gateway* and *webserver*.
-Each of the roles have a simple specification, which makes it easy to swap software components for the different roles.
-It is also easy to add clonfiguration for new software components.

 To run a performance test, each role must be filled by exactly one software component.

 For performance comparisons, multiple performance tests are executed where one role switches software component (typically the gateway) between each run.